Usually, sepsis results from certain bacterial infections, often acquired in a hospital.

 Most people have a fever, but some have a low body temperature.
 People may have shaking chills and feel weak.
 Other symptoms may also be present depending on the type and location of the initial infection (for example, people with pneumonia may have cough, chest discomfort and trouble breathing).
 Breathing, heart rate, or both may be rapid.

 As sepsis worsens, people become confused and less alert.
 The skin becomes warm and flushed.
 The pulse is rapid and pounding, and people breathe rapidly.
 People urinate less often and in smaller amounts, and blood pressure decreases.
 Later, body temperature often falls below normal, and breathing becomes very difficult.
 The skin may become cool and pale and mottled or blue because blood flow is reduced.
 Reduced blood flow may cause tissue, including tissue in vital organs (such as the intestine), to die, resulting in gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
-Gas gangrene can develop... read more .
+Gas gangrene can... read more .

 When septic shock develops, blood pressure is low despite treatment.
 Some people die.